labordynamicsinstitute/ldilab-manual/20-Pending_ICPSR.md

   ```
   - Paste the action items in the Communication Log with the Title "Revisions Requested (AEAREP-xxx)" so that it's easier for the author to read the list.
+- Then move the Jira ticket back to `Pending openICPSR changes`

 ### Summary of Steps